Been Caught Stealing: Awards and accolades

+German magazine Spex included "Been Caught Stealing" in their "The Best Singles of the Century" list in 1999.

-The song is featured on The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll (the list has no particular ranking).
+The song is featured on The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll; the list has no particular ranking.

 It was chosen by Alice Cooper as one of his eight selections on the UK radio program Desert Island Discs.

 The music video won Best Alternative Video at the 1991 MTV Video Music Awards.
 It also won the 1991 Foundations Forum Award for Best Video (Single Cut), tying with Slayer's "Seasons in the Abyss."

+In September 2023, for the 35th anniversary of Modern Rock Tracks (by which time it had been renamed to Alternative Airplay), Billboard ranked "Been Caught Stealing" at number 62 on its list of the 100 most successful songs in the chart's history.